kkkapu/EV_Load_Disaggregation/README.md

 # How to use
 Before using the code, all the input data and variables should be prepared.
 For each customer, the time information (month/day/hour/minute) with the corresponding temperature at that time and the total consumption information are needed as input.
-The sample data file can be found in the "sample data" folder and it contains the following variables.
+The sample data file can be found in the "sample data" folder and it contains the following variables:
 - dataid: the id of the customer
 - local_15min: the time index
 - grid: the netload data